-The Oligopithecidae share the catarrhine tooth formula of 2.1.2.3 as well as having a canine honing complex that involves the anterior lower premolar.
+The Oligopithecidae share a mixture of traits that makes them difficult to classify more specifically within anthropoids.
+The best known member, Catopithecus, is known from crania that demonstrate a postorbital septum and from mandibles that lack symphyseal fusion.
+They share the catarrhine tooth formula of 2.1.2.3 and have a canine honing complex that involves the anterior lower premolar.
 The postcranial elements known for the group suggest generalized arboreal quadrupedalism.
 The best known member, Catopithecus, is known from crania that demonstrate a postorbital septum and from mandibles that lack symphyseal fusion (Simons and Rasmussen 1996).
 The jaws are deep, with broad muscle attachment areas and crested teeth.
 Catopithecus was probably a little less than a kilogram in weight.